Sneak peek: How you can use guided play to maximize education and fun for you and your child

 As a parent, you may wonder if all that time you spend with your child playing with blocks and puzzles really helps them learn anything.
 In an age in which new, high-tech toys are showing up on shelves everyday, it is tempting to think that “old fashioned” toys like blocks and puzzles are boring.

 In an age where “everyone” is sending their children to academic preschools to learn phonics and addition, you may wonder if this seemingly simple play with blocks really helps them at all.

 However, research is showing us that this is far from the truth.
-A recent study by researchers at Temple University showed that young children who played with blocks along with an interactive adult developed a larger spatial vocabulary (e.g., words like "under" or "over").
-Spatial vocabulary, not surprisingly, is associated with the development a better spatial abilities.
+A recent study by researchers at Temple University showed that young children who played with blocks along with an interactive adult developed a larger spatial vocabulary (e.g., words like “under” or “over”).
+Spatial vocabulary, not surprisingly, is associated with the development of better spatial abilities.

-Having good spatial abilities is not only important if you dream of your child becoming an engineer, they also come in handy in everyday life.
-If you've ever tried to put together a piece of unassembled furniture, you know the importance of spatial skills.
+Having good spatial abilities is not only important if you dream of your child becoming an engineer, but they also come in handy in everyday life.
+If you’ve ever tried to put together a piece of unassembled furniture, you know the importance of spatial skills.

 - “free” play with the blocks with little assistance from adults,